Sign In Forgot Password

 Health Requirements

-Please do not enter the Temple if you are experiencing any symptoms that could indicate COVID infection (fever>100 degrees, chills, cough, shortness of breath, sore throat, fatigue, headache, body aches, runny nose or congestion, new loss of sense of taste or smell) or if you meet criteria for isolation or quarantine because of COVID.
+Please do not enter the Temple if you are experiencing any symptoms that could indicate COVID-19 infection (fever>100 degrees, chills, cough, shortness of breath, sore throat, fatigue, headache, body aches, runny nose or congestion, new loss of sense of taste or smell) or if you meet criteria for isolation or quarantine because of COVID-19.

-- Masking with a high quality mask (N95, KN95, KF94) is strongly recommended
+- Masking with a high-quality mask (N95, KN95, KF94) is recommended for those who may have been exposed to COVID-19 within the prior 10 days.

-- Masks will be available near the main entrance on the first floor.
+- Adult and child sized masks are available near the main entrance on the first floor.

-- Remember that being fully vaccinated against COVID protects the individual and those around them.
+- Being fully vaccinated against COVID-19 is the best protection for the individual and those around them.

-- It is strongly recommended that everyone receive all COVID-19 vaccinations for which they are eligible.
+- We recommend that everyone receive all COVID-19 vaccinations for which they are eligible.

 General Precautions